Domenico Antonio Vaccaro

 Domenico Antonio Vaccaro (June 3, 1678 – June 13, 1745) was an Italian painter, sculptor and architect.
 He created many important sculptural and architectural projects in Naples.
 His later works are executed in an individualistic Rococo style.

 Life

+Painting

 Domenico Antonio Vaccaro was born in Naples as the son of Lorenzo Vaccaro.
 His father Lorenzo was a pupil of Cosimo Fanzago.
 Domenico Antonio Vaccaro first studied under his father.
 He subsequently trained in the workshop of Francesco Solimena.
+Among his earliest surviving paintings, executed during the 1690s, are the Penitent St. William of Aquitaine (Naples, Santa Maria della Verità), a work of complex composition, charged colours and dramatic chiaroscuro inspired by Mattia Preti’s work, and a bozzetto (Naples, National Museum of San Martino) for the proposed vault decoration of the sacristy of San Domenico Maggiore.

-He initially dedicated himself to painting but from around 1707 he appears to have practised almost exclusively as a sculptor and architect.
-In the 1730s he resumed painting.
+Bernardo de' Dominici suggested that it was Domenico’s failure to secure the San Domenico commission, which went to Solimena, that dissuaded him from pursuing a career as a painter.
+Certainly, from around 1707 he appears to have practised almost exclusively as a sculptor and architect, until during the 1730s he resumed painting, executing large works in an individualistic Rococo style for the Collegiata at Marigliano, the Monteverginella in Naples, and for many other Neapolitan churches.

-Works of interest include a statue of Moses in the church of San Ferdinando, interior work at the Chiesa di Santa Maria in Portico, and the statues of Penitence and Solitude on the premises of the monastery (now museum) of San Martino.